-Subsection (4) below.
-Any such part repaired or replaced under the warranty must be warranted for the remaining warranty period.

-- (2) Any warranted part that is scheduled only for regular inspection in the written instructions required by subsection(d)must be warranted for the warranty period defined in Subsection(b)(2).
-A statement in such written instructions to the effect of "repair or replace as necessary" will not reduce the period of warranty coverage.
-Any such part repaired or replaced under warranty must be warranted for the remaining warranty period. - (3) Any warranted part that is scheduled for replacement as required maintenance in the written instructions required by subsection (d) must be warranted for the period of time prior to the first scheduled replacement point for that part.
-If the part fails prior to the first scheduled replacement, the part must be repaired or replaced by DuroMax Power Equipment according to Subsection (4) below.
-Any such part repaired or replaced under warranty must be warranted for the remainder of the period prior to the first scheduled replacement point for the time prior to the first scheduled replacement. - (4) Repair or replacement of any warranted part under the warranty must be performed at no charge to the owner at a warranty station.(5) Notwithstanding the provisions of Subsection (4) above, warranty services or repairs must be provided at all DuroMax Power Equipment distribution centers that are franchised to service the subject engines. - (6) The owner must not be charged for diagnostic labor that leads to the determination that a warranted part is, in fact, defective provided that such diagnostic work is performed at a warranty station.
-(7) DuroMax Power Equipment is liable for damages to other engine components proximately caused by a failure under warranty of any warranted part. - (8) Throughout the emissions warranty period defined in Subsection (b)(2), DuroMax Power Equipment must maintain a supply of warranted parts sufficient to meet the expected demand for such parts. - (9) Any replacement part may be used in the performance of any warranty maintenance or repairs and must be provided without charge to the owner such use will not reduce the warranty obligations of DuroMax Power Equipment - (10) Add-on or modified parts that are not exempted by the Air Resources Board may not be used.
-The use of any non-exempted add-on or modified parts will be grounds for disallowing a warranty claim.
-DuroMax Power Equipment will not be liable to warrant failures of warranted parts caused by the use of a non-exempted add-on or modified part. - (11) DuroMax Power Equipment issuing the warranty shall provide any documents that describe that manufacturer's warranty procedures or policies within five working days of a request by the US EPA & Air Resources Board.
+2. Any warranted part that is scheduled only for regular inspection in the Owner's Manual must be warranted for the warranty period stated above.
+A statement in such written instructions to the effect of "repair or replace as necessary" shall advise owners of the warranty coverage for emission related parts.
+Replacement within the warranty period is covered by the warranty and will not reduce the period of warranty coverage.
+Any such part repaired or replaced under warranty must be warranted for a time not less than the remaining warranty period.

+3. Any warranted part that is scheduled for replacement as required maintenance in the Owner's Manual must be warranted for the period prior to the first scheduled replacement point for that part.
+If the part fails prior to the first scheduled replacement, the part must be repaired or replaced by the engine manufacturer according to Subsection (4) below.
+Any such part repaired or replaced under warranty must be warranted for a time not less than the remainder of the period prior to the first scheduled replacement point for the period prior to the first scheduled replacement point for the period prior to the first scheduled for a time not less than the remainder of the period prior to the first scheduled replacement point for the part.

+4. Repair or replacement of any warranted part under the warranty must be performed at no charge to the owner at a warranty station.

+5. Notwithstanding the provisions of Subsection (4) above, warranty services or repairs must be provided at all manufacturer distribution centers that are franchised to service the subject engines.

+6. The owner must not be charged for diagnostic labor that leads to the determination that a warranted part is in fact defective, provided that such diagnostic work is performed at a warranty station.

+7. The manufacturer is liable for damages to other engine components proximately caused by a failure under warranty of any warranted part.

+8. Throughout the emission control system's warranty period stated above, the manufacturer must maintain a supply of warranted parts sufficient to meet the expected demand for such parts and must obtain additional parts if that supply is exhausted.

+9. Manufacturer-approved replacement parts that do not increase the exhaust or evaporative emissions of the engine or emissions control system must be used in the performance of any warranty maintenance or repairs and must be provided without charge to the owner.
+Such use will not reduce the warranty obligations of DuroMax Power Equipment.

+10. Add-on or modified parts that are not exempted by the Air Resources Board may not be used.
+The use of any non-exempted add-on or modified parts will be grounds for disallowing a warranty claim made in accordance with this Article.
+DuroMax Power Equipment will not be liable under this Article to warrant failures of warranted parts caused by the use of an add-on or modified part.

+11. DuroMax Power Equipment shall provide any documents that describe warranty procedures or policies within five working days of request by the Executive Officer.